ADVERTISEMENT

 Online Family Trees

-What about the numbers of family trees?
-Again, an apples-to-apples comparison is difficult.
-But if you are interested in exploring other people’s trees, you’ll want a rough idea.
+An apples-to-apples comparison is difficult.
+But if you are interested in exploring other people’s trees, you’ll want a rough idea of how many names are at each site:

-• FamilySearch’s shared Family Tree has nearly 1.5 billion ancestral profiles.
+• FamilySearch’s shared Family Tree has more than 1.6 billion ancestral profiles.
 Although there are instances where one person has multiple profiles, the emphasis on one-profile-per-person drastically reduces the duplication seen across individual family trees on other websites.

 • Ancestry.com’s got 130 million family trees with more than 13 billion names.